cardingshed/digitalgarden/README.md

 # digitalgarden

-Personal collection of works-in-progress: perhaps html is a more human format to help my memory than a RMDBS?
+Personal collection of works-in-progress (some only in outline).
+Motivation: perhaps html might be a more natural format to help human memory than a RDBMS?